iOS SDK

 Starts a transaction between an already connected application & the card reader.

 Once the transaction starts, the card reader is ready to accept cards, either via swipe, tap or insert.
+This method can timeout.
+Default value is 10 seconds.
+Developers can override this value via the “parameters” object.

 Sample data (Swift)